 As in Newton, the plaintiff in Patton also asserted that a jury could find gross negligence based on the burners' "fail[ure] to create firebreaks consistent with its routine practices and in leaving the area before the burn was controlled."
 Id.
 The court disagreed, finding that the burners "exercised at least slight diligence in handling the controlled burn: they cut firebreaks; they patrolled the area; they doused hot spots; and they returned later that evening and extinguished a nearby fire.
 Thus, although there is a factual dispute regarding whether the pole caught fire, the undisputed evidence shows that [the burners] exercised at least slight diligence in conducting the controlled burn."
 Id. at 506, 819 S.E.2d at 901-02.
-The court further noted that even if the burners "acted negligently in leaving the controlled burn before it was completely extinguished, [such leaving] is not enough to raise a jury question as to whether they acted with gross negligence.
+The court further noted that even if the yacted with gross negligence.
 To go to the jury, there must be evidence that would enable a jury to find that [the burners] failed to exercise even the slightest degree of care."
 Id. at 506, 819 S.E.2d at 902.